 Patient’s Responsibilities in Work Related Injuries

-You are being evaluated at Hilltop Medical Clinic (HTMC) for a work related injury.
-The workers compensation injury program has a reputation for being contentious and frustrating, so effective communication is essential.
+IF you are being evaluated at Hilltop Medical Clinic (HMC) for a work related injury the workers compensation injury program has a reputation for being contentious and frustrating, so effective communication is essential.

 You are obligated to see the Employer’s provider for 30 days, unless the Employee has made arrangements in advance of the reported injury to see their Primary Care provider.
 After 30 days, the Employee is free to transfer their care to anyone within their network.